duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-backlog-1

-**Q:** Why is the Sprint Backlog considered a living plan, and how does it support the Sprint Goal?
+**Q:** {Interrogate} Why is the Sprint Backlog considered a living plan, and how does it support the Sprint Goal?

 - Vietnamese outline:
   - Question: